 Follow the recipe.

-2. Key certification or license or if you’ve got one (PMP, CPA)
+- Choose a key certification or license or if you’ve got one (PMP, CPA).

 Use those ingredients, and your professional summary for resumes will shine.

 What if You Have to Write a Summary of Qualifications Instead

 What’s the difference between a resume summary and a qualifications summary?

 A summary for a resume and a statement of qualifications are almost identical.
 But—

 The statement of qualifications puts 3–5 accomplishments in bullet points.